 Through the Back-Farms and Small Farm Initiative programs, the Green Urban Lunch Box distributes free fresh and locally grown produce at select markets across the Salt Lake Valley.

-The Green Urban Lunch Box, Salt Lake County’s Aging and Adult Services, Salt Lake County Master Gardeners Program, and Salt Lake County Jail’s Horticulture Program to host Free Farm Stands for seniors at local senior centers.
+The Green Urban Lunch Box partners with Salt Lake County’s Aging and Adult Services, Utah State University Extension’s Master Gardeners Program, and Salt Lake County Jail’s Horticulture Program to host Free Farm Stands for seniors at local senior centers.
 We work together to address food insecurity and create access to healthy fresh food for senior citizens in our community by growing and distributing food to them through these markets.